Parametric Polymorphism in Java

 Implementation

 Generics give the impression that there are many versions of ArrayList, one for each different actual type parameter mentioned in a program.
 But this impression is false.
 When a Java compiler translates a generic class or method to bytecode, it compiles down to a single bytecode structure in which all mentions of the type parameter are erased in the bytecode.
 This process is erasure.
-Under erasure, there is no mention of the type parameters anywhere in the bytecode.
+Under erasure, there is no mention of the type parameters anywhere in the compiled code.

 The Java developers didn't have to implement parametric polymorphism this way.
 Why did they choose erasure?
-The developers wanted a polymorphic abstraction to compile down to a single bytecode structure so that generic classes written in Java 5 and later could still be run by older versions of the Java Virtual Machine that knew nothing about generics.
+The developers wanted a polymorphic abstraction to compile down to a singular and universal bytecode structure so that generic classes written in Java 5 and later could still be run by older versions of the Java Virtual Machine that knew nothing about generics.
 So, generics only live long enough for the compiler to perform typechecking, and then they are thrown out.

 Erasure is a clever means of adding support for generics that maintains compatibility and keeps the bytecode from exploding with many versions of an abstraction for each possible type.
 But it also has two big costs: